 Since formalizing Dream's ESG Framework in 2021, we have integrated the ESG Framework across Dream companies.
 We focused on generating intentional and measurable environmental and social returns and further embedding ESG throughout our business.
 The four Framework Pillars of Best Places, Future Ready, Strong Relationships, and Operational Excellence demonstrate our integrated approach and reflect a similar strategy for our impact assets.
-We encourage readers to review Dream's ESG Framework, approach and outcomes detailed in our 2022 Sustainability Report.
+We encourage readers to review Dream's ESG Framework, approach and outcomes detailed in our 2023 Sustainability Report.
+Additionally, in 2023 Dream Unlimited Corp. formally published our Responsible Investment Policy outlining our approach to incorporating ESG factors into the selection and management of our investments.

 As part of the Impact Management System, established ESG processes are utilized, and we have developed a tool to help evaluate the materiality of negative pathways.
 We have also developed an approach to ranking them based on the severity of the problem, relevance to Dream's operations, and mitigation efforts needed.
 This has helped us understand the potential negative impacts of our business and develop mitigation strategies, where possible.
 We have identified three primary negative pathways, all of which overlap with ESG risks previously identified and reported on.
-These are: greenhouse gas emissions related to cement manufacturing; waste as a construction by-product; and the energy, water, and waste profile of buildings over their lifespans.
+These are: greenhouse gas emissions related to cement manufacturing; waste as a construction byproduct; and the energy, water, and waste profile of buildings over their lifespans.